 Worthington Libraries is fortunate to have a dedicated and sizable group of Volunteens and adult volunteers.
 Each summer, dozens of middle and high school students volunteer their time to staff the summer reading program registration table, and to assist with programs and other tasks.
 Over 100 adult volunteers support the staff at the Libraries, in Technical Services and in Outreach.
-Volunteers donated more than 8,000 hours of time in 2018.
+Volunteers donated more than 8,000 hours of time in 2019.

-Worthington Libraries circulated 4.3 million items in 2018-the most ever in the library's history.
+Worthington Libraries circulated 4.1 million items in 2019.